Neuroprosthetics: Auditory prosthetics

-(For receiving sound)

 Cochlear implants (CIs), auditory brain stem implants (ABIs), and auditory midbrain implants (AMIs) are the three main categories for auditory prostheses.
 CI electrode arrays are implanted in the cochlea, ABI electrode arrays stimulate the cochlear nucleus complex in the lower brain stem, and AMIs stimulate auditory neurons in the inferior colliculus.
 Cochlear implants have been very successful among these three categories.
 Today the Advanced Bionics Corporation, the Cochlear Corporation and the Med-El Corporation are the major commercial providers of cochlear implants.

 In contrast to traditional hearing aids that amplify sound and send it through the external ear, cochlear implants acquire and process the sound and convert it into electrical energy for subsequent delivery to the auditory nerve.
 The microphone of the CI system receives sound from the external environment and sends it to processor.
 The processor digitizes the sound and filters it into separate frequency bands that are sent to the appropriate tonotonic region in the cochlea that approximately corresponds to those frequencies.

-In 1957, French researchers A. Djourno and C. Eyries, with the help of D. Kayser, provided the first detailed description of directly stimulation the auditory nerve in a human subject.
-The individuals described hearing chirping sounds during simulation.
+In 1957, French researchers A. Djourno and C. Eyries, with the help of D. Kayser, provided the first detailed description of directly stimulating the auditory nerve in a human subject.
+The individuals described hearing chirping sounds during stimulation.
 In 1972, the first portable cochlear implant system in an adult was implanted at the House Ear Clinic.
 The U.S. Food and Drug Administration (FDA) formally approved the marketing of the House-3M cochlear implant in November 1984.